Florida governor Ron DeSantis has become former president Donald Trump’s most likely rival for the Republican Party’s presidential nomination in 2024.

 - Setting a thirty-day limit on processing building permits.

-Although the last measure is good for business.
+The last measure is good for business, though.

 Not a conservative, not a Trump